pymc-labs/pymc-labs.github.io/README.md

 ### Case Studies

-If our clients agree to it, we should put up case studies.
+If our clients agree to it, we will put up case studies of that project.
+Case studies are written in Markdown, and are intended to showcase what we can do.
+They should use jargon sparingly, focus on business value being delivered, and highlight the key contributions made by PyMC Labs.

+For visual effect and branding, we can also add cover images to the case studies.
+This is done in the Lektor editor, by adding an attachment to the website case study.
+While pasting in the case study, on the bottom-left corner of the Lektor editor interface, click on the "Add Attachment" link/button.
+Then, an image that is named either `cover.png` or `cover.jpg`.
+That image will serve as the case study cover image in our case studies gallery, and be displayed on the right side of the case study page.
+If you don't upload any cover image, then the default Rev. Bayes image will be used.

 ### Other stuff to edit?

 Consult:

 - [Lektor docs][lektor]
-- [Eric Ma][ericmjl] for a one-on-one coaching session on how to make the website.
+- [Eric Ma][ericmjl] for a one-on-one coaching session on how to make/edit the website.

 [lektor]: https://getlektor.com
 [ericmjl]: http://shortwhale.com/ericmjl